-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION city, county, or city and county general plan and other local government planning documents.
-Requires a plan to, among other things, identify critical facilities, locations and facilities where the construction of microgrids or other distributed energy sources could meet local resilience needs, and potential funding sources for implementing projects in the plan.
-As a condition of receiving grant funding, the bill would require a local government to submit its plan to the commission within 6 months of adopting the plan.
-SB 852 Dodd Amended June 6, 2022 Assembly Committee on Appropriations.
-Hearing on August 3 Climate resilience districts: formation: funding mechanisms.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION receiving grant funding, the bill would require a local government to submit its plan to the commission within 6 months of adopting the plan.
+SB 852 Dodd Amended August 8, 2022 Climate resilience districts: formation: funding mechanisms.
+Senate, engrossing and enrolling.
 Proposed Law: Would authorize a city, county, city and county, special district, or a combination of any of those entities to form a climate resilience district for the purposes of raising and allocating funding for eligible projects and the operating expenses of eligible projects.
 The bill would deem each district to be an enhanced infrastructure financing district and would require each district to comply with existing law concerning enhanced infrastructure financing districts, unless the district is specified as otherwise.
 The bill would require a district to finance only specified projects that meet the definition of an eligible project.
 Would define "eligible project" to mean projects that address sea level rise, extreme heat, extreme cold, the risk of wildfire, drought, and the risk of flooding.
 This bill would impose certain requirements on a project undertaken or financed by a district.
 In this regard, the bill would require a district to obtain an enforceable commitment from the developer that contractors and subcontractors performing the work use a skilled and trained workforce, in accordance with specified provisions.
-These certifications would expand the crime of perjury, thereby imposing a state- mandated local program.
+These certifications would expand the crime of perjury, thereby imposing a statemandated local program.
 Would authorize specified local entities to adopt a resolution to provide property tax increment revenues to the district; authorize specified local entities to adopt a resolution allocating other tax revenues to the district, subject to certain requirements.
 The bill would require each district to prepare an annual expenditure plan and an operating budget and capital improvement budget, which must be adopted by the governing body of the district and subject to review and revision at least annually.
 By imposing duties on counties in the administration of tax revenues and elections of a climate resilience district, the bill would impose a state-mandated local program.
-This bill would deem the Sonom
+This bill would deem the Sonoma County Regional Climate Protection Authority as a climate resilience district and grant